djsincla/goto/README.md

 ## iopt-base.py

 My initial attempt.
-Single threaded which would action a command to the telescope when udp data was received from MacDoppler which just happens to be every seconds.
+Single threaded which would action a command to the telescope when udp data was received from MacDoppler which just happens to be every second.
+Any pause I would make for the telescope mount would ignore udp data.

 ## iopt-2.py

 Improved code based on three threads running simutanionsly.
 - First thread is the udp listener which updates an object when data is received.
-- Second thread loops checking every 0.2 seconds for any change in object data nd if so, formats and sends telescope mount commands.
+- Second thread loops checking every 0.2 seconds for any change in object data and if so, formats and sends telescope mount commands.
-- Third thread waits on keyboard input and ends on q/Q
+- Third thread waits on keyboard input and ends on q/Q or exception such as ctrl-c.

 ## iopt-test